GRA VAT in Ghana: A Plain-English Guide for Small Businesses and Freelancers

 I work with international clients — do I charge them VAT?

 Generally, services exported outside Ghana can be zero-rated rather than standard-rated, but the specific treatment depends on the nature of the service and where it's consumed.
+One trap worth knowing: supplies of services to free zone developers and enterprises are taxable at the standard rate, even though goods supplied to free zones can be zero-rated.
 This is an area worth confirming with the GRA or a tax advisor directly, since misclassifying export services is a common error.

 Key Takeaways

-• VAT returns are filed monthly, due by the last working day of the following month.
+- VAT returns are filed monthly, due by the last day of the following month.

 Tax compliance feels heavier than it needs to once you break it into these four pieces: registration, invoicing, filing, and the threshold that determines whether any of it applies to you yet.
 None of it is designed to trap a small business owner who's making an honest effort to comply.

 This article is for general guidance only and isn't a substitute for advice specific to your situation.
+The rules described here follow the GRA's VAT Administrative Guidelines for the VAT Act, 2025 (GRA/AG/25/002, issued 31 December 2025).
 For anything beyond the basics covered here, especially registration decisions, audits, or disputes, speak directly with the GRA or a licensed tax advisor.

 If you're already VAT-registered and looking for invoicing that handles the e-VAT formatting automatically, AstaBill's e-VAT feature is built for exactly that.